Upper Leg Compensation

 1. Chest and Waist Tilt Constraint

-This is mainly used to correct the character's side tilt caused by the strap being skewed.
-It will take effect when standing and automatically corrects.
-However, if the character is sitting with a side tilt, it may also correct, leading to a side tilt when the character stands upright.
-Note that bending the waist is not considered a side tilt; side tilt refers to tilting to either side of the body.
+This is mainly used to correct character tilting issues caused by strap misalignment.
+It is effective when standing and automatically corrects.
+However, if the character is sitting with a tilt, it may also correct, leading to tilting when the character stands upright.
+Note that bending the waist is not considered tilting; tilting refers to leaning to the sides of the body.

-The correction is a real-time, slow process that takes some time and only occurs when stationary.
+Correction is a real-time, gradual process that requires some time and only occurs when stationary.

 2. Head Tilt Constraint

-Similar to the chest and waist tilt constraint, considering that the head often tilts in practice, which can easily lead to incorrect corrections, it is not recommended to enable this.
+Similar to the chest and waist tilt constraint, considering that the head often naturally tilts, which can lead to incorrect correction behavior, it is not recommended to enable this.

 3. Ankle Constraint

 This mainly constrains the rotation of the ankle.
-Generally, the ankle has only one degree of freedom relative to the lower leg, with the other two degrees of freedom being relatively small.
+Generally, the ankle has only one degree of freedom relative to the lower leg, with the other two degrees of freedom being smaller.
 Considering that the magnetic field conditions near the floor are often poor for most users, the ankle constraint is enabled by default to forcibly limit the other two directions.
-If the magnetic field environment near the user's floor is good, such as outdoors on land, the ankle constraint can be disabled to gain more freedom.
+If the magnetic field environment near the user's floor is good, such as outdoors on land, the ankle constraint can be disabled for more freedom.

 results matching ""